shristech-trial/Enquity-Tech/EMAILJS_TEMPLATES.md

         <div class="content">
             <p class="greeting">Dear {{full_name}},</p>

-            <p>Thank you for enrolling with Enquity Tech!
+            <p>Thank you for enrolling with Enqti Technologies!
 We're excited to have you join our learning community.
 Your enrollment has been successfully processed and confirmed.</p>

             <div class="confirmation-box">
                 <h2>Enrollment Confirmed ✓</h2>